-- R A. R is responsible for the ball and the runner and action around him to the neutral zone.
+- R A. Responsible for the ball and the runner and action around him to the neutral zone.
 If the action is not in the direction of your original position move toward or parallel to the scrimmage line, maintaining position approximately in line with the runner's progress.
 Close in on the ball when it becomes dead.
-If in the direction of your position be deep enough so you do not have to step back to allow necessary clearance and then move toward or parallel to the scrimmage line, maintaining a position approximately in line with the runner's progress.
-Close in on the ball when it becomes dead and there is no threat of a foul.
-If the ball is thrown, with help from H/L, rule whether if it is backward or forward.
-When the runner in the side zone reaches the neutral zone, turn him over to the L or H. Responsible for forward progress spot behind the neutral zone and out of bounds spot behind the neutral zone.
+If the runner is moving in toward your position, be deep enough to allow necessary clearance and then move toward or parallel to the scrimmage line, maintaining a position approximately in line with the runner's progress.
+Close in on the ball when it becomes dead and there is no threat of a foul. - B. When the runner in the side zone reaches the neutral zone, turn him over to the L or H. Responsible for forward progress spot behind the neutral zone and out of bounds spot behind the neutral zone.
 Observe players and give support on sideline plays.
 Cooperate with U on spotting ball.
-Quick handoffs that result in short yardage gains will be the responsibility of the U or flank officials with the R concentrating on action behind the ball.
-When the quarterback turns up field with the ball, assume responsibility for the player(s) in position to receive a backward pass until there is no longer a threat of a foul.
-On plays into the line, if runner is driven back after forward progress is stopped, retrieve ball from runner and relay to official covering spot. - B. On out of bounds runs, especially in team areas, move into dead ball area and assist flank officials with maintaining order.
-The presence of another official stops most dead ball fouls in the team areas.
-Some out of bounds runs may necessitate coming rapidly into the team area while observing all action.
-Go where the play makes you go.
+Quick handoffs that result in short yardage gains will be the responsibility of the U or wing officials with the R concentrating on action behind the ball.
+When the quarterback turns up field with the ball, assume responsibility for player(s) in position to receive a backwards pass until there is no longer a threat of a foul. - C. On plays into the line, if runner is driven back after forward progress is stopped, retrieve ball from runner and relay to official covering spot.